turbonomic/orm/README.md

 `Pattern`: pair of paths in `owner` and `owned` resource.
 Parameters can be defined in `patters` in order to generate multiple `mapping` from one `pattern`.

+`Selectors`: predefined label selectors to be reused in patterns

+`Parameters`: predefined list of strings for mapping generation

 Predefined Parameters - all predefined parameters starts with "."

  - `.owned.name`: refer to the name of the owned resource.
 Together with label selector of `owned` resource, a pattern can generate lots of mappings if the naming is right.